-4.9 APPEARANCES AND SUBMITTED CALENDAR
+4.22 APPEARANCES

-All matters require an appearance, unless the Probate Notes state the matter is ready for decision absent objection, no appearance required.
-If an objection is raised at the hearing and petitioner elected not to appear, the matter will be continued.
-If an appearance is not excused by the Probate Notes and no one appears, the court may dismiss the petition, set an Order to Show Cause, or take other action.
+All matters require an appearance, unless otherwise stated in these rules, or the Probate Notes state the matter is ready for decision absent objection and that no appearance is required.
+If an objection is raised at the hearing and petitioner elected not to appear, the matter may be continued.
+If an appearance is not excused by the Probate Notes and no one appears, the court may set an Order to Show Cause re: dismissal or take other action.